jmforde/GitTest/README.md

 folder with your name in the title

 First, create a branch using `git branch NewBranchName` (substitute your own branch name!)
+You can check which branch you are on at any time using `git branch -v`

 Next, switch to that branch with `git checkout NewBranchName`